 Used in a SELECT clause, this function extracts the timestamp of a timeuuid column in a resultset.
 This function returns the extracted timestamp as a date.
 Use unixTimestampOf() to get a raw timestamp.

-Generates a new unique timeuuid in milliseconds when the statement is executed.
+In the coordinator node, generates a new unique timeuuid in milliseconds when the statement is executed.
 The timestamp portion of the timeuuid conforms to the UTC (Universal Time) standard.
 This method is useful for inserting values.
 The value returned by now() is guaranteed to be unique.

 - minTimeuuid() and maxTimeuuid()Returns a UUID-like result given a conditional time component as an argument.
 For example: